gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 #### 3 - Kubernetes Access UX

-Using native Kubernetes clients after `tsh kube login` will NOT work as the native clients cannot upgrade the connection.
+When upgrade is required, using native Kubernetes clients after `tsh kube login` will NOT work as the native clients cannot upgrade the connection. `tsh kube login` should advertise users to run `tsh kubectl` and `tsh proxy kube` instead of `kubectl version`. `tsh kube credentials` should also error out and suggest using `tsh kubectl` and `tsh proxy kube`.

 `tsh kubectl` will automatically starts a local proxy and performs the connection upgrade when needed.